The 5 Best Speakers for Church Sanctuary

 Speakers Church Sanctuary

-The JBL JRX215 produces a quality sound specifically designed for music in live shows, playbacks, and speech reinforcement.
 Its extended lows and great top-end create smooth and natural-sounding music that does a great job projecting live vocals and speeches.

-Moreover, it features the JBL 2414H-C 1″ polymer diaphragm compression driver that improves system reliability and high-frequency performance.
-The JBL 1″ low-frequency driver causes excellent efficiency and power handling with a 2.5-inch diameter edge wound ribbon voice coil that is also one of the main highlights of this speaker.
+The JBL 1″ low-frequency driver provides excellent efficiency and power handling with a 2.5-inch diameter edge-wound ribbon voice coil, which is also one of the speaker’s main highlights.

 Pros: